cmayron/Legal-Calculus/README.md

 This output becomes the foundation for drafting, strategy, or further analysis.

----

-## **5. Scope**
-Deep Research is an **analysis module**, not a decision-maker.
-It does not provide legal advice or determine outcomes.
-It structures information so the user can proceed with clarity.

 ### 3. Transform
 Convert the source material into usable work product.